Star Clippers Review: Sailing the Caribbean on the Star Flyer

 At night, we loved feeling the power of the sea as it slapped against the hull outside our porthole and rocked us gently to sleep.

-We also peeked into #308, which has the bed tucked behind a wall.
+We also peeked into #308, where the bed is tucked behind a wall.
 It looked perhaps a bit more private.

-Bathrooms are all-in-one, with a shower curtain separating the shower from the toilet and sink.
+The all-in-one bathrooms feature a curtain that tries (but doesn’t always succeed) at separating the shower from the toilet and sink.

 Public rooms